P-r-a-y-u-j/Tech-Stack-Roadmaps/CONTRIBUTING.md

-Hey there!
+Hey there!<br/>
-This repo is created for sharing some resources on technical stacks,trying to make all the resources for stacks in one repository.😊
+This repo is created for sharing some resources on technical stacks,<br/>
+trying to make all the resources for technical stacks under one repository.😊<br/><br/>

-While contributing please check the below:
+While contributing please check the below:<br/>
-📍 Do not repeat the same topic.
+📍 Do not repeat the same topic.<br/>
-📍 Add quality content.
+📍 Add quality content.<br/><br/>

-How to contribute
+How to contribute<br/>
-💠Fork this repository.
+💠Fork this repository.<br/>
-💠Clone the forked repository into local space
+💠Clone the forked repository into local space<br/>
-💠Choose any stack
+💠Choose any stack <br/>
-💠Create a folder with the name of the stack and  add 3 files on that :
+💠Create a folder with the name of the stack and  add 3 files on that :<br/>
-             ⭐ Roadmap(How to study that language /pathway) ⭐ References
+             ⭐ Roadmap(How to study that language /pathway)<br/>
+             ⭐ References<br/>
-             ⭐ Playlist/Courses(Free courses preffered)
+             ⭐ Playlist/Courses(Free courses preffered)<br/><br/>

 😊Let's Team-Up😊